elegant-scipy/elegant-scipy/markdown/ch6.markdown

 Another application of the normalized graph Laplacian is in community detection.
 Mark Newman published a
 [seminal paper](http://www.pnas.org/content/103/23/8577.short)
-on the topic in 2006.
+on the topic in 2006, and
+[refined it further](http://arxiv.org/abs/1307.7729) in 2013.
 We'll apply it to the Python library dependency graph.

 We've downloaded and preprocessed the data ahead of time, available as the file `pypi-dependencies.txt` in the `data/` folder.
 The data consists of a list of